Invidious Comparisons: Ranking and Selection as Compound Decisions: The Compound Decision Framework

 and instead of merely needing to estimate one probability we need an estimate of an entire distribution function, $G$. \citeasnoun{KW}, anticipated by an abstract of \citeasnoun{R50}, established that the nonparametric maximum likelihood estimator (NPMLE),

 where $\GG$ is the space of probability measures on $\RR$, is a consistent estimator of $G$.
 This is an infinite dimensional convex optimization problem with a strictly convex objective subject to linear constraints.
-See \citeasnoun{Lindsay.95} and \citeasnoun{KM} for further details on the geometry and computational aspects of the NPMLE problem.
-Solutions are atomic as a consequence of the Carath\'eodory theorem, but until quite recently little was known about the growth rate of the number of atoms characterizing the solutions. \citeasnoun{PW20} have established that for $G$ with sub-Gaussian tails the cardinality of its support, i.e. the number of atoms, of $\hat G$, grows like $\OO(\log n)$.
-In this respect the NPMLE shares a property of several shape-constrained density estimators.
-Polyanskiy and Wu call such procedures self-regularizing: without any further penalization, the maximum likelihood estimator in such cases automatically selects a highly parsimonious estimator.
-Thus, in sharp contrast to the well-known difficulties with maximum likelihood for finite dimensional mixture models, or with Gaussian deconvolution employing Fourier methods, there are no awkward problems of tuning parameter selection for the NPMLE.
+See \citeasnoun{Lindsay.95} and \citeasnoun{KM} for further details on the geometry and computational aspects of the NPMLE problem. \citeasnoun{HS} pioneered this approach in econometrics to argue that more flexible models of heterogeneity were needed to get reliable estimates of duration dependence in survival models.

+A powerful consequence of the seemingly innocuous condition that $G$ must be non-decreasing is that $\hat G$ must be atomic, a discrete distribution with fewer than $n$ atoms.
+A secondary consequence is that the NPMLE is ``self-regularizing,'' that is, the number, locations and mass of the atoms are all determined jointly by the optimization without any recourse to auxiliary tuning parameters.
+This is all a consequence of the classical Carath\'eodory theorem, but until quite recently little was known about the precise growth rate of the number of atoms characterizing the solutions, although empirical experience suggested it was quite slow. \citeasnoun{PW20} have recently established that for $G$ with sub-Gaussian tails the cardinality of its support, i.e. the number of atoms, of $\hat G$, grows like $\OO(\log n)$.
+Thus, without any further penalization, maximum likelihood automatically selects a highly parsimonious $\hat G$.
+This is in sharp contrast to the notorious difficulties with maximum likelihood for finite dimensional mixture models, or with Gaussian deconvolution employing Fourier methods.